malbacR: A Vignette Pertaining to Unfiltered Data

 analysis (Müller et al. 2016).
 ComBat can

-be ran using bc_combat
+be ran using bc_combat taking on the parameter

-.
+omicsData.
 However, for this function to run, the user must

-have normalized the data using normalize_global
+have normalized the data using normalize_global and added a

-batch ID using group_designation
+batch ID using group_designation within

-.
+pmartR.
 Further, there is an optional parameter

-that defaults to FALSE
+use_groups that defaults to FALSE.
+If set to

-, ComBat will run using both batch and group
+TRUE, ComBat will run using both batch and group

 information rather than just batch information.